dhutapratama/docs/blade.md

 <a name="loops"></a>
 ### Loops

-In addition to conditional statements, Blade provides simple directives for working with PHP's loop structures.
-Again, each of these directives functions identically to their PHP counterparts:
+In addition to conditional statements, Blade provides simple directives for working with GO's loop structures.
+Again, each of these directives functions identically to their GO counterparts:

 ```blade
 @for ($i = 0; $i < 10; $i++)